 Compensated patient care experience that involves formal training and direct patient contact is best.
 Common positions for PA students are EMT/paramedics, nurses and nursing assistants, physical therapy assistants, X- Ray technicians, athletic trainers, medical technologists, emergency department techs and scribes, etc. Active volunteering will be considered experience, but not heavily weighted unless as an EMT.
-Shadowing is a very weak form of experience and should not be the basis of your experience for the program.
+Shadowing or observation is a very weak form of experience and is not accepted as patient care experience.

 No, they will not.
 The admission committee will review every application completely.
 If an application is missing information or does not meet the prerequisite academic and experience criteria, it will be rejected.
 The committee will then review the remaining applications and decide which applicants will be granted interviews based on the review of all materials.

 Our program is located in Clarkson Hall in downtown Potsdam.
 We are in the same building as Clarkson's Doctor of Physical Therapy and the Masters of Science Occupational Therapy programs.
 The address is 59 Main Street.